School of Liberal Arts Faculty

 The Criminal Justice major is very hands-on, and we get to talk a lot about real-life events that are happening.
 Dean is helping me explore outside my comfort zone, and there a lot of people here wanting to help me succeed.

-Check out the news and stories below to learn more about being a Criminal Justice and Homeland Security major at Dean.
+Check out the news and stories below to learn more about being a Criminal Justice major at Dean.